vcastroglez/ocpp-view/README.md

 # ocpp-view

-- chargepoint
+- Get status of chargepoint
-- messages
-    - id_chargepoint
-    - id_message_type
-    - payload
-- message_type
+  - set it in the charge_point table, last know status
+  - Touch it on heartbeat to know if is online